General

 How can I rollover a contract to avoid physical settlement?

-Rollover refers to the process of transferring your position from the near-month expiry contract to the next month's expiry contract, typically on the expiry day.
-By doing this, you're essentially closing your current position and simultaneously ...
+Rollover refers to the process of transferring your position from a near-month expiry contract to a subsequent month's expiry contract, typically done on the expiry day.
+This allows you to avoid physical settlement and maintain your position for the ...

 Next page